Burn and Explosion Injuries Lawyers

 When to Contact An Attorney

-Our award-winning Wyoming burn injury attorneys at Fitzgerald Law Firm have experience building and trying successful cases arising from explosions and burns in homes, refineries, oil wells, pumping stations, overhead power lines, truck and automobile crashes, and many other types of accidents.
+Our award-winning Wyoming burn injury attorneys at the Fitzgerald Law Firm have experience building and trying successful cases arising from explosions and burns in homes, refineries, oil wells, pumping stations, overhead power lines, truck and automobile crashes, and many other types of accidents.

-Contact our firm today to discuss the full extent of your case, and receive the legal support you need to heal and recover.
+Contact our firm today to discuss the extent of your case, and receive the legal support you need to heal and recover.